Ap Dijksterhuis: Research

 His areas of research have varied, but all deal with unconscious: the perception-behavior link, goals, Implicit Self Esteem Issues, and unconscious thought.
-He works & co-leads the Unconscious lab at Radboud University Nijmegen, with Rick van Baaren.
-The lab’s primary focus is on unconscious thought and imitation.
 His theory that certain behaviour can be modified by unconscious cues is somewhat controversial.

 Perception-Behavior link (1995–2001)

 Bargh, Chen, and Burrows showed a relationship between activation of traits and behavior.
 In one of the experiments they primed participants with words related to the elderly and found they walked slower leaving the experiment than controls.
 Dijksterhuis started investigating the link between perception and behavior, but instead of direct behavior he wanted to measure ability.
 Over multiple studies, Dijksterhuis and van Knippenberg primed subjects with the stereotype of professor (thought of as intelligent), and the stereotype of soccer hooligans (thought of as stupid).
 In the last study, they also primed them directly with intelligent or stupid, rather than just using a stereotype.
 In a supposedly unrelated task, they used a general knowledge measure to test for effects of the priming.
 In all of the studies, participants primed with intelligence, by stereotype or directly, did better than controls.
 The opposite is true for those primed with stupidity.
 The duration of priming (9 minutes vs 2 minutes) affected performance with those in the long condition performing better than those in the short condition.

 These results have been called into question due to failure of multiple researchers to replicate.